 Keep readinglist of 4 items

-During the holy month, Muslims would wake up early to eat a pre-dawn meal called suhoor, and they break their fast with a meal referred to as iftar.
+During the holy month, Muslims wake up early to eat a pre-dawn meal called suhoor, and they break their fast with a meal referred to as iftar.

 It is common for mosques to host large iftars, especially for the poor and needy.
 Nightly prayers called Tarawih are also held in mosques after iftar.

 Different cultures have different traditions during Ramadan, whether it is a special food they must cook, or eating iftar with the extended family.
 Islamic tenets such as generosity inspired most of these traditions, including sharing food and inviting guests over for iftar.

 However, this year Ramadan will most certainly be a less festive time, amid the coronavirus pandemic as all nations, including Muslims ones, take precautions to curb the spread of the virus by banning or limiting social gatherings, and closing mosques.

 Saudi Arabia’s grand mufti Sheikh Abdulaziz al-Sheikh, the highest religious authority in the kingdom, asserted that prayers during Ramadan, including nightly Tarawee and Eid al-Fitr prayers, should be performed at home as the pandemic rages on around the world, Saudi newspaper Okaz reported.

 Since Ramadan is part of the lunar calendar, its date annually changes on the Gregorian calendar.
 Muslims tend to wait for the new month’s moon to appear before they announce the first day of Ramadan.
 However, they can still estimate the day beforehand.

 This year Ramadan begins on Friday, April 24 in most Muslim-majority nations.

 How long is Ramadan?